 The material on this site was developed by a teacher for both the music specialist and for the classroom teacher with little or no music experience.
-The Nine-Note Recorder Method, a self-standing book, provides a full year of music instruction at the elementary level.
+The Nine-Note Recorder Method, a comprehensive book providing a full year of music instruction at the elementary level.

 Many songs include lyrics for well-rounded music instruction.
-This 20th anniversary edition is arranged for students to play simple accompaniments on glockenspiel, xylophone, or resonator bells.
+This 20th anniversary edition includes simple accompaniments on glockenspiel, xylophone, or resonator bells.

 Some schools schedule a short unit for learning to play recorder.
 In that instance, purchase the Five-Note Recorder Method, which is specifically designed to be used for an 8- to 15-week course.
 Then you save money by paying for what you can use.
 Another advantage: If you offer a continuing recorder club to serious students, this flows seamlessly into the complete program, Nine-Note Recorder Method.

 For bulk purchases of soprano (or alto) recorders, I recommend the baroque Angel soprano recorder in a blue case from Peripole.
 It is an excellent instrument at an affordable price.

 Upper elementary grades may continue learning soprano recorder using the intermediate, Beyond the Nine-Note Method.